Skip to content

 Available

-The little man was lucky to be allowed to leave the shelter after the amputation of his front run, because a dear animal friend had a great heart for the poor soul and gave him a home.
-The pending male lived quickly with her and the other dogs.
-But at the time it turned out that the poor old female dog got more and more difficulties in managing the stairs to the apartment.
-We know very well what effort it means for a dog when a front run has to be amputated at high age.
-It costs a high effort to move the entire front body.
-And that at an age, where the powers are powerful.
-When we were asked for help, it was obvious to us that we help the animal friend and thus also the poor little dog.
-And so little Berni moved in with us.
-Berni is a dear little dog who always wants to please.
-He's dealing with all the dogs and our cats on the farm he ignores.
-He is also very fond of children and is happy when they deal with him.
-It goes without saying that long walks are not possible with him, for that it can be run without leash, because it is very attached to his people and always waiting for attention.
+The little man had the luck to leave the animal shelter after his front leg was amputated, because a loving animal friend had a big heart for the poor soul and gave him a home.
+Quickly, the clingy male dog settled in with her and the other dogs.
+But over time, it became clear that the poor little old puppy had more and more trouble navigating the stairs to the apartment.
+We know very well what it means for a dog when a front leg must be amputated in old age; it takes a great effort to move the entire front body.
+And at an age where strength is waning.
+When we were asked for help, it was self-evident to us that we would help the animal friend and thus also the poor little puppy.
+And so, the little Berni moved in with us.
+Berni is a sweet little dog who always wants to please.
+He gets along with all the other dogs, and our cats on the farm ignore him.
+He is also very affectionate with children and is happy when they engage with him.
+Long walks are not possible with him, for he can be let off the leash right away because he is very attached to his people and always waits for affection.
 Unfortunately, there is also a small problem.
-Berni's not quite stubborn.
-Several attempts have already been started with turnips, which remained unsuccessful.
-When sleeping, the little man crawls together in such a way that the diaper does not remain at the place where it actually belongs.
-And then, if you're gonna make his jammer that he needs to get out, don't hear, the misfortune is happening in the apartment.
-We have let the little one check through the veterinarian and it has been found that Berni needs heart medications and drugs to stabilize the thyroid gland.
-But otherwise he's clean.
-In October 2022
+Berni is not entirely house-trained.
+Several attempts with puppy pads have already been made, but they were unsuccessful.
+The little man curls up so tightly while sleeping that the pad does not stay in place where it should.
+And if you then do not hear his whining that he has to go, the misfortune happens in the apartment.
+We have already had the little one checked by a vet, and it turned out that Berni needs heart medication and medication to stabilize the thyroid.
+But otherwise, he is sprightly.

 Der kleine Mann hatte das Glück, nach der Amputation seines Vorderlaufes das Tierheim verlassen zu dürfen, denn eine liebe Tierfreundin hatte ein großes Herz für die arme Seele und gab ihm ein Zuhause.
 Schnell lebte sich der anhängliche Rüde bei ihr und den anderen Hunden ein.
 Doch mit der Zeit stellte sich heraus, dass das arme alte Hündchen immer mehr Schwierigkeiten bei der Bewältigung der Treppe zur Wohnung bekam.
 Wir wissen sehr gut, welche Anstrengung es für einen Hund bedeutet, wenn im hohen Alter ein Vorderlauf amputiert werden muss.
 Es kostet einen hohen Kraftaufwand, um den ganzen Vorderkörper zu bewegen.
 Und das in einem Alter, wo die Kräfte mächtig nachlassen.
 Als wir um Hilfe gebeten wurden, war es für uns selbstverständlich, dass wir der Tierfreundin und somit auch dem armen kleinen Hündchen helfen.
 Und so zog der kleine Berni bei uns ein.
 Berni ist ein lieber kleiner Hund, der immer gefallen will.
 Er verträgt sich mit allen Hunden und unsere Katzen auf dem Hof ignoriert er.
 Auch ist er sehr lieb zu Kindern und freut sich, wenn sie sich mit ihm beschäftigen.
 Lange Spaziergänge sind selbstverständlich mit ihm nicht möglich, dafür kann man ihn gleich ohne Leine laufen lassen, da er sehr an seinen Menschen hängt und immer auf Zuwendung wartet.
 Leider gibt es auch ein kleines Problem.
 Berni ist nicht ganz stubenrein.
 Es wurden schon mehrere Versuche mit Rüdenwindeln gestartet, die allerdings erfolglos blieben.
 Der kleine Mann kauert sich beim Schlafen derart zusammen, dass die Windel nicht an der Stelle bleibt, wo sie eigentlich hingehört.
 Und wenn man dann sein Jammern, dass er mal raus muss, nicht hört, passiert das Unglück in der Wohnung.
 Wir haben den Kleinen schon mal vom Tierarzt durchchecken lassen und es hat sich herausgestellt, dass Berni Herzmedikamente und Medikamente zur Stabilisierung der Schilddrüse benötigt.
 Aber ansonsten ist er putzmunter.
 Letschow, im Oktober 2022